 Individuals: Organizations are made of systems and individuals.
 RepDigger.com targets both.
-Site users can report an unprofessional conduct of a certain employee.
+Site users can report any unprofessional conduct of a specific employee.

 Phone numbers: RepDigger.com also highlights phone numbers associated with individuals and organizations.
 A search for a number will show the details of the subject with which they registered it.

 This attribute of RepDigger.com checks the unnecessary increase in spam calls and other unsolicited phone calls.
 Impressive, though, this measure only helps the proliferation of such numbers.

 fill out the below form to receive no obligation free quotes within 6 hours.